 There’s nothing like popping open a bottle of champers and starting a night of frivolity with friends.
 But following all the festivities of NYE, why not give dry January a try?
 Sure, we don’t expect you to go complete cold turkey for the month (thumbs up to you if you can manage it!) but at least try reducing your intake significantly for January.
 This will give your liver a chance to fully recover, and will leave you looking radiant for the start of the new year.
 Too much alcohol can lead to digestive issues, fatigue, weight gain, and anxiety, so go easy for the month, and let the results speak for themselves.

 After a raucous New Year’s Eve celebration, you may simply want to curl up in your bed with a decent book or Netflix series, and say goodbye to the world for a good month or so.
-Yes, we’re all for taking things easy at the start of the New Year, but make sure you stay reasonably social, and keep active.
+Yes, we’re all for taking things easy at the start of the New Year, but make sure you stay reasonably social, and keep active - albeit according to your local governmental restrictions.
 The start of the New Year can sometimes be a stressful time.
 New Year’s resolutions are made and broken within a week, the fun of NYE and Christmas are over for another year, and you’re only getting older!
-So be sure to still have fun, and plan a dinner with friends, a movie night, or even a little mid-month weekend getaway somewhere fabulous.
+So be sure to still have fun, and plan a small dinner with friends, a movie night, or even a little mid-month weekend getaway somewhere fabulous with some loved ones.